ankitects/anki-manual/src/getting-started.md

 Decks are displayed in the deck list alphabetically.
 This can result in a surprising order if your decks contain numbers - for example, "My Deck 10" will come before "My Deck 9", as 1 comes before 9.
-If you wish to number your decks, you can add a "0" in front of single-digit numbers, eg "Deck 01", "Deck 02" ..
+If you wish to number your decks, you can add a "0" in front of single-digit numbers, e.g. "Deck 01", "Deck 02" ..
 "Deck 10".

 Decks are best used to hold broad categories of cards, rather than